dineshdharank/Experiment--02-Implementation-of-combinational-logic-/README.md

 ## Name:Dineshdharan.k
 ## Reg:23014095

-## Experiment--02-Implementation-of-combinational-logic
-Implementation of combinational logic gates
+## Experiment 02 Implementation of combinational logic

 ## AIM:
 To implement the given logic function verify its operation in Quartus using Verilog programming.